crosschain-alliance/lukso-tokenbridge/README.md

 **LUKSO**

-1. When Mailbox.process() is called, it will check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
+1. When Mailbox.process() is called, it will check with Aggregation ISM (aggregate result from Multisig ISM and Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
 If so, it will mint hypERC20 token to the receiver.
 2. For compatibility, LSP7 wrapper need to be created to mint LSP7 token to the user.

 ## Workflow ( LUKSO → Ethereum)